TabPFN-2.5: Advancing the State of the Art in Tabular Foundation Models: Experimental Results

 \subsection{Performance on the Industry Standard Benchmark TabArena}

 TabArena \citep{erickson2025tabarena} is the most curated tabular benchmark, based on the largest number of candidate datasets considered, and created by open-source contributors from a wide range of institutions.
 It will appear at the NeurIPS 2025 Datasets \& Benchmarks track and is thus most up-to-date.
+In particular, it compares a large class of recent models, including tree-based models like CatBoost \citep{prokhorenkova2018catboost}, LightGBM \citep{lightgbm} or XGBoost \citep{chen2016xgboost}, as well as newer deep-learning models like RealMLP \citep{holzmuller2024realmlp}, TabM \citep{gorishniy2024tabm}, ModernNCA \citep{ye2025revisitingnearestneighbortabular} or xRFM \citep{beaglehole2025xrfmaccuratescalableinterpretable}, and other Tabular Foundation Models like TabICL \citep{qu2025tabicl}, TabDPT \cite{ma2025tabdptscalingtabularfoundation}, LimiX \citep{zhang2025limix}, Mitra \citep{zhang2025mitramixedsyntheticpriors} or TabPFNv2 \citep{Hollmann2025tabpfnv2}.
 We follow the paper's recommendation to benchmark on ``TabArena-Lite'', which is a cheaper but representative version of the full benchmark using only one test fold.
 The benchmark contains a set of 51 datasets selected from 1053 to be representative of real-world tabular data.
 See \citet{erickson2025tabarena} for the list of datasets.

 \paragraph{Pushing the limit on small to medium-sized datasets.} Figure \ref{fig:tabarena-classification-regression-10k-500} shows results for TabPFN-2.5 on TabArena-Lite with up to 10{,}000 data points and 500 features, demonstrating that TabPFN-2.5, in a forward pass, outperforms the wide range of existing tabular prediction methods.
 On classification, TabPFN-2.5 in a forward pass outperforms AutoGluon 1.4, an ensemble tuned for four hours and including best other methods (even TabPFNv2).
 Using our Real-TabPFN-2.5 variant fine-tuned on real datasets (deduplicated from TabArena datasets) widens the lead even further.
 On the other hand, our regression model benefits much more from tuning and outperforms AutoGluon 1.4 after being tuned for 60 configurations.